YJamesH/SQL-Schema-Design/README.md

 # Schema Design
 ---

 In this project, we focused on introducing database schema designs and utilized pgAdmin to create a relational database.
 Our database schema represents individuals, their locations, and interests.
-Using SQL query statements, we manipulated data within the database, connecting individuals who are in the same location or share common interests.
+Using SQL query statements, we manipulated data within the database, finding connections such as  individuals who are in the same location or share common interests.

+## Program used
+pgAdmin - database and SQL Querying

 ## Steps
 ---
 1. Create the below ERD in PGAdmin with all of the columns listed.
 Use appropriate types for the data based on what you think that data represents.

   ![Schema-ERD](https://user-images.githubusercontent.com/32781877/217583244-3868462a-25a7-4fcd-977b-13cc259e7774.png)